Finding Low Star Discrepancy 3D Kronecker Point Sets Using Algorithm Configuration Techniques: Preliminaries

 \subsection{Kronecker point sets}

 There are various methods to generate point sets with low discrepancy.
-In 2 dimensions, the Fibonacci sequence provides good solutions.
+In 2 dimensions, the Fibonacci set provides good solutions.
 For a given $\nbpoint$, the Fibonacci point set $\fibopointset{\nbpoint}$ is obtained as follows:

 where $\phi=(1+\sqrt{5})/2 \approx 1.618$ is the golden ratio and the notation $\%1$ means that we remove the integer part.